 Many organizations, especially small businesses, rely on username and password protocol as their primary cybersecurity protection method.
 They assume that requiring employees to use strong passwords, and then requiring regular changes to those passwords, is an adequate approach to cyberattack prevention.
 On the contrary: Relying primarily on passwords is not as secure as most of us are led to believe.

-The Verizon 2017 Data Breach Investigations Report was recently released, and two of the major findings bear directly on this issue.
+The Verizon 2017 Data Breach Investigations Report revealed two of the major findings that bear directly on this issue.
 Of the data breaches that were analyzed:

 What does this say about relying on usernames and passwords to secure your network – and why are strong passwords not a solid cybersecurity strategy?